manwar/theweeklychallenge/content/blog/my-first-date-with-raku.md

 my $date = Date::Tiny->new(year => 2000, month => 1, day => 1);

-# Date cannot be higher than 31; thus year must be lower than 2300
 while ($date->year <= 2299) {
     my $date_as_str = sprintf("%02d%02d%04d", $date->month, $date->day, $date->year);
     if ($date_as_str eq reverse($date_as_str)) {